anshpachauri23/Portfolio/README.md

 ## 🎓 Education

-- **The Ohio State University, College of Engineering**
+**The Ohio State University, College of Engineering**
-- **Bachelor of Science in Computer Science and Engineering** (Expected Graduation: May 2026)
+**Bachelor's of Science in Computer Science and Engineering**
+**Expected Graduation Date: May 2026**

+- **GPA**: 3.6/4.0
-- **GPA**: 3.6/4.0 | **Specializing in Software Engineering**
+- **Specializing in Software Engineering**
-- **Relevant Coursework**: Software Engineering, Data Structures & Algorithms, Machine Learning, Distributed Enterprise Computing, Database Systems, Web Development, Operating Systems, Artificial Intelligence, Quantum Computing, Networking, Principles of Programming Languages, Object-Oriented Programming
+- **Relevant Coursework**: Software Engineering, Data Structures & Algorithms, Object-Oriented Programming, Machine Learning, Distributed Enterprise Computing, Database Systems, Web Development, Operating Systems, Artificial Intelligence, Quantum Computing, Networking

+## 👥 Leadership & Involvement

+### **The Quantum Computing Club at Ohio State** | Founder and President
+**March 2025 – Present**
+- Launched the university's first quantum computing organization by leading entrepreneurial and outreach efforts, building cross-functional relationships with faculty and student groups, recruiting an executive board, and expanding membership through targeted initiatives

+### **Student Life | The Ohio State University** | Resident Advisor
+**August 2024 – Present**
+- Led community-building initiatives as a Resident Assistant, boosting resident participation by 40% through creating and organizing 15+ events and workshops tailored to diverse interests; maintained a 95% satisfaction rate and resolved 10+ policy conflicts by fostering an inclusive, supportive living environment and providing proactive, empathetic outreach and conflict resolution for residents

 ## 📈 Key Achievements